Leonardo-1107/tempMPM/docs/source/mpm.rst

    :align: center
    :width: 700px

 The output of AutoMPM comes from its algorithmic predictions.
-Discover the standard class structure for encapsulating gold mine prediction algorithms:
+The algorithm class used for mineral prediction is shown below: (here taken the rfc algorithm as an example)

 .. code-block:: python